Paraphraser/IOTstackBackup/README.md

 $ scp $SCPUSER@$SCPHOST:$SCPPATH/test.txt .
 ```

+Your goal is that both of the `scp` commands should work without prompting for passwords or the need to accept fingerprints.
+If you don't know how to do that, [follow this tutorial](ssh_tutorial.md).

 Notes:

 * «SCPPATH» should not contain embedded spaces or other characters that are open to misinterpretation by `bash`.
 If this is a deal-breaker then you will have to do the work of making sure that $SCPPATH is quoted properly wherever it appears.